peterkhayes/inlineAB/README.md

 Google Analytics Support <a name='gasupport'></a>
 ------
 ###### Note:
 This section is here to help guide you through some of the rough patches when setting up Google Analytics.
-We are only trying to help because even we found the process of using GA difficult and un-intuative.
+We are only trying to help because even we found the process of using GA difficult and un-intuitive.
 However, by no means should this be considered the complete guide or reference to using Google Analytics.
 Also the GA website is subject to change without warning us.
 So if any information becomes out of date or can be fixed in one way or another, please submit a pull request!

-### Finding GA Snippt <a name='gaFindSnippet'></a>
+### Finding GA Snippet <a name='gaFindSnippet'></a>
 After signing up for Google Analytics the first page shows your Google Analytics Tracking Snippet.
 It looks something like this:

 ![Tracking Snippet After Signing Up](aftersignup.jpg)